It's a tough week for Rishi Sunak. He faces grilling on COVID decisions and revolt over Rwanda plan

 Johnson told the inquiry last week that the restaurant plan "was not at the time presented to me as something that would add to the budget of risk."

+He said it was important to “learn the lessons so that we can be better prepared in the future.”
+His evidence won't, however, include his WhatsApp messages from the time.
+Sunak claimed they had been lost during several changes of phone since then.

+Johnson also has been unable to produce messages from several key months in 2020, saying they are on an old phone for which he has forgotten the password and tech experts have been unable to retrieve them.

-While Sunak squirms during a scheduled six hours of testimony, lawmakers from his Conservative Party will be debating whether to support legislation intended to salvage his plan to send some asylum-seekers who arrive in Britain on a one-way trip to Rwanda.
+While Sunak endured a scheduled six hours of testimony, lawmakers from his Conservative Party were debating whether to support legislation intended to salvage his plan to send some asylum-seekers who arrive in Britain on a one-way trip to Rwanda.

 The policy is key to Sunak's pledge to stop unauthorized asylum-seekers from trying to reach England from France in small boats.
 More than 29,000 people have done so this year, down from 46,000 in all of 2022.